 - 1. Taking due account of the Code of Conduct of the Executive Board of Erasmus University Rotterdam, lectures are taught in English throughout the programme.
 Practicals are taught in Dutch at least during the first year of the Dutch language specialisation.
-Practicals in bachelor 2 and 3 are taught in English, unless the lecturer specifies differently in the course manual. - 2.
+Practicals in bachelor 2 and 3 are taught in Dutch or English, - 2.
 Exams and assignments may be completed in Dutch, unless the lecturer specifies differently in the course manual.